JJ/hoborg/text/text.md

 were moving somewhere else, she was found under a carriage, a true possum belly queen.

-The morning after her real or putative family all went to wherever those guys go where they die, she hanged around the circus and the show tent looking hangdog.
-I gave her some food, hell, she was not guilty of what had happened, at least not completely, and she was an oppressed minority all by herself in that family that used her.
-But she was gaucho, she was not trusted, and for the rest of the circus she was like the fly that buzzes around you and your food, you just wave and wait until it finds a bigger shit to hang around.
+The morning after her real or make-believe family all went to wherever those guys go where they die, ha, ashes to ashes, that's rich, Captain, she hanged around the circus grounds and the back lot looking derelict and not doing much else, a lot louse among many.
+I let her stick around and gave her some food, hell, she was not guilty of what had happened, at least not completely, and she was an oppressed minority all by herself in that family that used, and probably abused her.
+But the rest of the circus mates thought she was gaucho, she was not trusted, and for them she was like the fly that buzzes around you and your food, you just wave and wait until it finds a bigger shit to hang around.
 But  hell, she was pretty and she didn't seem to have any place to go, why the hell would she hang around a circus otherwise, for hell's sake.
 If somebody bothered to  think about her, which they probably didn't,